For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - Complex fixes requiring architectural changes

-- Coordinate with vendor if they request extension
+- Coordinate with vendor if they request extension; do not unilaterally extend

 9. Legal & Ethical Boundaries